Liberty Tire Recycling Acquires Lakin Tire

 Unites two premier tire collection and recycling companies to create a new national footprint with best-in-class service and a commitment to sustainability

 Pittsburgh – Liberty Tire Recycling (“Liberty” or the “Company”), one of the leading providers of tire recycling services in North America, today announced the acquisition of Lakin Tire (“Lakin”), with support from its majority equity sponsor The Carlyle Group.
 Lakin, headquartered in Santa Fe Springs, California and with operations focused throughout the Western United States and the Northeast, is one of the most established and technologically advanced tire removal and recycling companies in the US.
-Combined, the two companies collect over 180 million tires per year and recycle approximately 2.6 billion pounds of rubber into innovative, sustainable products.
+Combined, the two companies collect over 180 million tires per year and recycle more than 3 billion pounds of rubber into innovative, sustainable products.
 Thomas Womble, CEO of Liberty Tire, will continue to lead the combined business, while key leaders of Lakin, including Bob Lakin and Sean Lakin, will take on expanded roles within Liberty to drive continued world-class customer service.
 Bob Lakin will maintain an equity ownership stake in Liberty.

 Central to the strategic vision of the joint business is an enhanced ability to provide high-quality, comprehensive tire collection services and sustainable, eco-friendly recycled products to new and existing customers.
 The merger will unite two complementary businesses, which share a focus on safety, service, quality and innovation, in order to leverage their respective strengths, share best practices and expand their combined geographic reach.